COVID-19 Update: Summer opens June 13, learn more.

-A network of two bridges will allow for easier access to The Cliff Lodge, Snowbird Center and Lower Village.
-From the base of the Peruvian Chair, the 70-foot Peruvian Bridge will provide direct and easy access to the Aerial Tram.
+The new network of two bridges allows for easier access to The Cliff Lodge, Snowbird Center and Lower Village.
+From the base of the Peruvian Chair, the 70-foot Peruvian Bridge provides direct and easy access to the Aerial Tram.

-The Chickadee Bridge will cover the entire expanse of lower Chickadee trail.
-Spanning 491-feet in length, the trestle-style bridge will allow for easy foot-traffic along the covered walkway while guests ski underneath.
+The Chickadee Bridge covers the entire expanse of lower Chickadee trail.
+Spanning 491-feet in length, the trestle-style bridge allows for easy foot-traffic along the covered walkway while guests ski underneath.

-- Chickadee Bridge will have open-air sides and mostly covered walkways, with the exception of 3 landings where guests can take in our incredible scenery.
+- Chickadee Bridge has open-air sides and mostly covered walkways, with the exception of 3 landings where guests can take in our incredible scenery.

-- For snow management, the bridge will be equipped with a snowmelt system on the floors and heat trace on the roof drainage system.
+- For snow management, the bridge is equipped with a snowmelt system on the floors and heat trace on the roof drainage system.

 - The structural members of the bridge were fabricated in Lindon, UT.
 The majority of the steel for this project is American-made.